Level51/silverstripe-fluent-autotranslate/README.md

 See https://cloud.google.com/translate/docs/setup for setup instructions.

 ## Setup OpenAI API
+See https://platform.openai.com/docs/quickstart/create-and-export-an-api-key for setup instructions and how to get an API key.

-Define the API key for the OpenAI API like this:
+Define the API key for the OpenAI API like this in your `config.yml`:

 ```yaml
 Level51\Autotranslate\AutotranslateFieldExtension: